mandober/debrief.cs/500-plt/topics/recursion/README.md

 ## Defs

-Short-circuiting the base case, also known as **arm's-length recursion**, consists of checking the base case before making a recursive call, i.e. checking if the next call will be the base case, instead of calling and then checking for the base case.
-Short-circuiting is particularly done for efficiency reasons, to avoid the overhead of a function call that immediately returns.

----

-**Bar recursion** is a generalized form of recursion developed by Clifford Spector in his 1962 paper.
-It is related to bar induction in the same fashion that primitive recursion is related to ordinary induction, or transfinite recursion is related to transfinite induction.
-The principles of bar induction and bar recursion are the intuitionistic equivalents of the axiom of dependent choices.

----

 *Gödel's functional interpretation*, also known as the *Gödel's Dialectica interpretation* (from the name of the journal it was published in) is a translation from intuitionistic arithmetic into the $Σ^0_2$ fragment of intuitionistic arithmetic in finite types.